ohscar/rmalloc/doc/paper/simulating-locking.rst

 Translating Memory Access Data to Ops
 ======================================
-The basis of all further data analysis is a *memtrace*, a file with the output produced my the patched memcheck tool in the following format::
+The basis of all further data analysis is a *memtrace*, a file with the output produced by the patched memcheck tool in the following format::

     >>> op address size

 where op is one of N, F, L, S, M for New, Free, Load, Store and Modify, respectively and size is how many bytes are affected by the operation (always 0 for F).
-The operation New has an address and size associated, and it's therefore possible to map memory access <L, S, M> to a specific pointer.
-This is done by creating a unique integer and mapping all keys from *address* to *address+size* to that identifier.
+The operation New has an address and size associated, and it's therefore possible to map memory access (L, S, M) to a specific pointer.
+This is done by creating a unique identifier and mapping all keys from *address* to *address+size* to that identifier.
 On free, conversely, all mappings in that address range are removed.
 At each access a list of tuples <id, access type, address, size> is recorded.